The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Introduction

-The ideal way to estimate the causal impact of household resources is based on the fertility responses to randomly assigned changes in the lifetime income of households.
+The ideal way to estimate the causal impact of financial resources is based on the fertility responses to randomly assigned changes in the lifetime income of individuals.
 Following this idea, we examine the fertility impact of large and unexpected non-labor income shocks induced by winning a lottery prize.
-Specifically, we study this issue by leveraging long panels of administrative data on lottery winners in Taiwan.
+Specifically, we study this issue by leveraging long panels of administrative data on more than 0.4 million lottery winners in Taiwan.
 The data allow us to track the same individuals over a period of 10 years so that we are able to investigate the effects of cash windfalls on completed fertility.
-Utilizing a difference-in-differences (DID) design, we compare the trend in fertility between households receiving a big lottery prize (i.e., more than 1 million NT\$) and those who only win a small prize (i.e., less than 10,000 NT\$), before and after the lottery win.\footnote{1 NT\$ was around 0.033 US\$ during 2007-2012.
-Therefore, 1 million NT\$ (10,000 NT\$) was around 33,000 US\$ (330 US\$).}
+Utilizing a triple-differences design, we compare trends in outcomes for current and future winners who won larger or smaller prizes.\footnote{Future winners are individuals who win large or small lottery prizes in their later years, so their current outcomes cannot be influenced by these future wins.
+Using future winners helps account for potential unobserved differences between individuals who tend to win smaller versus larger lottery amounts.
+Since these future winners do not actually win during the estimation period, we assign them a ``placebo'' winning year by subtracting 6 from their actual first win year.
+The future winners, therefore, serve as a control group by providing counter-factual trends in outcomes had they not won the lottery.
+Comparing the current outcomes of actual winners to these future winners who have not yet won allows us to isolate the causal effect of the lottery prize amount.
+Details on these future winners are provided in Section \ref{sec:em}.}